How to: Introduce a Puppy to an Older Dog

 - Durable & strong, quality construction creates a secure place for your dog to fulfill their natural instinct to den.

-1. Sniffing: This is a fundamental way dogs gather information about their environment and other animals.
-When a dog sniffs, they're learning about the other's emotional state, health, and even intentions.
-It's a crucial step in the meeting process, indicating curiosity and a willingness to explore their relationship with the other dog.
+1. Sniffing: Using their nose is a fundamental way that dogs gather information about their environment and other dogs.
+When a dog is sniffing, they learn about the other dog's emotional state and even their intentions.
+Smelling each other is a crucial step in the meeting process.
+It shows their curiosity and a willingness to explore a relationship together.

 5. Play Bow: This is a clear invitation to play, characterized by a dog stretching its front legs forward while lowering its head and keeping its rear end up.
 It's a universal sign of playfulness and goodwill among dogs, suggesting the dog is comfortable and looking to engage in friendly interaction.